younghwankim/RxSwiftClass/AdvancedRxSwift/README.markdown

 **Day 5.**

-- Schedulers
+- Schedulers : observeOn, subscribeOn

-- UnitTest : RxTest, RxBlocking
+- UnitTest : RxTest, RxBlocking (case: input is a observable, case: output is a observable)

 - Lab